aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 The shading texture is set with a TextureIndex enumeration value that allows the application of various patterns to the **Shading** object.
 For example, to set a background color for a document element, use the TextureIndex.TextureSolid value and set the foreground shading color as appropriate.
 The code example given below shows how to apply borders and shading to a paragraph.

-The code example given below demonstrates how to apply borders and shading to a paragraph.
+The code example given below shows how to apply borders and shading to a paragraph.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkingWithParagraphs-DocumentBuilderApplyBordersAndShadingToParagraph.java" >}}